zaphosting/docs/docs/exiled-plugins.md

 ---
 id: exiled-plugins
-title: Installing plugins on your server
+title: "SCP EXILED: Installing plugins"
-description: Information on how to install plugins on your EXILED  server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: "Information on how to install plugins on your SCP: EXILED  server from ZAP-Hosting - ZAP-Hosting.com documentation"
-sidebar_label: Plugins Install
+sidebar_label: Install Plugins
 services:
   - gameserver